crusher-dev/docsv2/docs/development/installation-guide.md

 ### Prerequisites

 :::info
 Once done, keep a note of your Redis and Postgres credentials.
-You'll need it when setting up environment variables for the crusher.
+You'll need it when Set up environment variables for the crusher.
 :::
 There are only two things that you need to begin with the setup,